-You may provide comments on the Draft Project Assignment of Local Points by e-mail, through this online survey or by attending one of these public drop-in meetings:
+You may provide comments on the Draft Project Assignment of Local Points by e-mail or through this online survey.

 The Strategic Prioritization Process is the methodology NCDOT uses to rank and identify projects for the fiscal years 2018-27 TIP.
 TIP includes a listing of transportation projects, their funding sources, and schedule for implementation.
 The Strategic Prioritization Process is primarily performance-based and includes an evaluation of all modes as well as local input through the Greensboro Metropolitan Planning Organization (MPO) and NCDOT Division 7.
 The process was initiated in 2009 with Executive Order No.2 under NCDOT’s Transportation Reform.